Star Awards 1998

 Star Awards 1998 is the fifth edition of the annual Star Awards presented by the Television Corporation of Singapore to honour its artistes who work on Channel 8.
 The Best Comedy Performer and Best Variety Show Host Awards were introduced to recognise excellence in non-drama categories such as sitcoms, comedy shows and variety/infotainment shows.

+The awards ceremony was delayed to 20 December 1998, as compared to early October in 1997.

 Winners and nominees

 Winners are listed first, highlighted in boldface.
 Other nominees are arranged based on chronological order of actors' showcase videos on the ceremony itself.